seyong2/portfolio/docs/cat-emtion-detector/prep.md

 ### Regions Detection

 Once the face is detected and cropped, the image is rescaled and processed to detect key facial regions.
-A model similar to the face detector is then applied, but with an **output layer of size 10** (accounting for both x and y coordinates), corresponding to the **coordinates of five key region centers**:
+A model similar to the face detector is then applied, but with an **output layer of size 10** (accounting for both $x$ and $y$ coordinates), corresponding to the **coordinates of five key region centers**:

 - Both eyes
 - The nose (whiskers area)